1 Obesity Alters the Metabolism

 Since this line of research is fairly new, we need to keep in mind that research is ongoing.
 While we lack understanding how those secreted chemicals work together, we do understand that expanding adipose tissue changes the secretion of those messenger molecules profoundly.
 As a consequence increasing fat mass changes how the metabolism works.

 There is no way to address all those messenger molecules in this chapter.
-Instead we focus on several molecules that are important to understand the connection between obesity and chronic diseases.
-Let’s have a look at those specific messenger molecules in the top portion of the next infographic.
-You will study the basics for the adipokines leptin, adiponectin and resistin as well as the hormones estrogen and cortisol, and the chemokine cytokine.
+Instead we will focus on several molecules that are important to understand the connection between obesity and chronic diseases.
+You will study the basics for the adipokines leptin, adiponectin and resistin as well as the hormones estrogen and cortisol, and the proinflammatory cytokines.

 The adipokine leptin is a small protein that signals the energy availability of the adipose tissue to other organs.
-Primarily, leptin signals to the brain regulating satiety, but the same signals are also used to fine tune fertility, inflammatory state and many more.
+Primarily, leptin signals to the brain regulating satiety, but the same signals are also used to fine tune fertility, the inflammatory state of our metabolism and many more.

 As adipose tissue grows—let’s say during the holiday season in November and December—it releases more leptin into the blood stream.
 Receptors in the brain measure the increasing amount of leptin and signal fullness.
 When we work off those pesky pounds later in January leptin blood levels fall with shrinking adipose tissues and that makes us hungry.